bomonike/bomonike.github.io/x402-rust.md

 ## B. Learn Basic Rust knowledge

+This project makes use of several ways for my custom program to reuse others' Rust code.

+a. <a target="_blank" href="https://github.com/wilsonmar/Rust-algorithms">https://github.com/wilsonmar/Rust-algorithms</a> is cloned Side-by-side so that updates to that repo can be synced to update branch like any other forked repo, but also have its functions be available to my custom app.

+b.
 The main.rs file from <a target="_blank" href="https://www.linkedin.com/in/arfan-zubi/">Arfan Zubi</a> references <a target="_blank" href="https://github.com/3rfaan/courses/tree/main/Rust/rust-by-practice/src">these</a> folders holding packages and individual functions:
    <pre>
    mod basic_types;
    mod collection_types;